Auckland, New Zealand: An Unexpected Journey

 If you're obsessed with Lord of the Rings or remotely familiar with it, you'll remember the town of Hobbiton where Bilbo Baggins, Frodo, and more lived.
 This is also where every Lord of the Rings journey starts.
 The Hobbiton set was left intact for people to visit, and you won't believe how truly surreal this place really is.
 It's acres and acres of rolling lands, and when you come closer, you'll see a little nest of hobbit holes*.
 You're able to walk the trails and see basically everything from tiny clothes hanging to dry, a mini farm, to Bilbo's famous "No admittance" sign.

 After Hobbiton, we took a short stop over to the Waitomo Caves to see the epic glow worms.
 Venturing down the stairs, we took a freakin' boat ride in a cave river.
 As you look you up, you see all these glow worms shining like glow stars.
 You forget for a second that these things are super gross as they emit thousands of tiny light all over the ceiling.
 Unfortunately, you can't take photos of the glow worms, but it's an unforgettable experience.

 Waitakere Ranges & Piha Beach

 On our third day in Auckland, we kinda realized how much we were missing by not exploring the rest of New Zealand.
 We came for Hobbiton, but we forgot there's more here than that.
 That's why we booked a last minute trip out to the Waitakere Ranges, Auckland's Wild West.
 The Waitakere Ranges is a massive area made of lush rainforests, waterfalls, and black sand beach coastlines.
 That's right, black volcanic, magnetic sand to squish your feet in.
-This place was beautiful, but the don't come during raining days!
+This place was beautiful, but don't come during rainy days!

 It's worth mentioning that New Zealand has like 0 predators, except dogs.
 Don't expect snakes or spiders to be roaming around in forests.